UBS taps seasoned pilot amid massive risks of Credit Suisse merger

 The number one bank in Switzerland UBS has called on a seasoned pilot, its former boss Sergio Ermotti, to deal with the massive risks posed by the gigantic and controversial merger with its rival Credit Suisse.

-62-year-old Sergio Ermotti knows the country’s first bank well, which he already managed from 2011 to 2020 and above all restored after the near collapse of the establishment during the 2008 financial crisis and the transactions of a rogue trader.
+62-year-old Sergio Ermotti knows the country’s first bank well, which he already managed from 2011 to 2020 and above all restored following the near collapse of the establishment during the 2008 financial crisis and the transactions of a rogue trader.
 When he left in 2020, this Swiss banker had left the Dutchman Ralph Hamers, the former boss of ING bank, 56, the keys to a healthy bank to launch a new phase of growth focused on digital technologies.

 But seeing itself forced to buy the number two in the sector by authorities who feared the bankruptcy of the banking giant and the reputation of the financial center, UBS’s priorities have changed, insisted Colm Kelleher, the president of UBS during of a press briefing in Zurich.
-“Our number one priority is to stabilize the situation,” Kelleher said, acknowledging that “investors and shareholders are very concerned” about the “implementation risks” of this transaction.
+“Our number one priority is to stabilize the situation,” Kelleher said, acknowledging that “investors and shareholders are very concerned” regarding the “implementation risks” of this transaction.

 This merger is not only “the biggest transaction” since the 2008 financial crisis, it is also “the first time” that two globally systemically important banks will merge, which brings “risks of meaningful implementations,” he warned.
 “The opinion of the board of directors is that for this massive integration exercise, Sergio will be a better driver,” explained Mr. Kelleher.